terreng/simple-web-server/www/src/docs/custom scripts.md

 ```
 res contains all the functions to respond, while req contains all the request information

 *NOTE* - You can use BOTH server side javascript and Server Side POST in the same file!
-Just declare 2 seperate keys in the htaccess and in the file!
+Just declare 2 seperate keys in the swsaccess and in the file!

 To Debug the code, open the main window and press ctrl + shift + i

-<h1>res Commands</h1>
+## res Commands

 ### `res.end()`: function
 This function MUST be called at the end of the file.
 If called before finished processing, the server will cut off your script